 We have a Section 401(k) plan, which we refer to as the 401(k) plan, that covers substantially all U.S. employees.
 The 401(k) plan allows employees to make contributions up to a specified percentage of their compensation.
 We may, upon resolution by our board of directors, make discretionary contributions to the plan.
-Our contributions to the 401(k) plan totaled \$1.6 million in 2019, 2018, and 2017.
+Our contributions to the 401(k) plan totaled \$0.5 million in 2020, and \$1.6 million in both 2019 and 2018.

 In addition, we have various retirement and post-employment plans covering certain international employees.
 Certain plans allow us to match employee contributions up to a specified percentage as defined by the plans.
-Our contributions to these plans totaled \$1.3 million, \$1.7 million, and \$1.8 million in 2019, 2018, and 2017, respectively.
+Our contributions to these plans totaled \$1.4 million, \$1.3 million, and \$1.7 million in 2020, 2019, and 2018 respectively.